KumarHX/Agent007/docs/final.md

 ## Evaluation:
 f(n): reward, we didn’t count number of steps because the path is continuous, the depending factor is the item pickup sequence.
 Also, because the agent is trying to reach out the best score and each item is unique with a unique score, reward/# of items is a fair metric to evaluate performance of a run.
+### Seperate Enviornments:
+There are two different environment types we want to test our AI on: Sparce and Cluster.

+Sparse maps will have the item set very spread out.

+Cluster maps will have the item set clustered together in bunches.

+Different agents will be employed in these different areas.
+(1): random agent (random movements), (2): agent relying mainly on the constant hueristic and (3): agent relying mainly on the learned hueristic.
+This will help our evaluation of our AI (detailed in evaluation section).

 #### Sparse Map:
 Choosing a random item after every pickup and at initialization: